YashBhartia00/hci/README.md

 # HCI Task Manager

 This project is built for our HCI class at Telecom Paris.
-It demonstrates a task management application with a unique task organization system, drag-and-drop feature and multiple views.
+It demonstrates a task management application with a task organization system (inspired by duolingo), drag-and-drop feature and multiple views.

 ## Authors
 • Helena Cadevall Soto